-My parents worked for the Methodist Church as missionaries, and I grew up all over the world.
+My parents worked for the Methodist Church as missionaries, working on social and economic development with some of the poorest people in the world, and I grew up all over the world.
 I got my BA at Harvard studying social science.
 I joined the Peace Corps and taught mathematics in the Gambia, West Africa, where I met my wife, Aedin, an Irish librarian.
-I got a master’s and PhD in Public Affairs at Princeton, where I studied economics, political science, and public policy.
+I got a master’s and Ph.D. in Public Affairs at Princeton, where I studied economics, political science, and public policy.
 In 1996 Aedin and I and our daughters, Anna and Bridin, came to Kalamazoo.
 Since then I’ve taught national economic development, project management, and program evaluation at Western Michigan University.
-I helped to start our evaluation PhD program at Western and I’ve worked on evaluations and evaluation systems across the United States and around the world.
-In the past twenty years I have been involved in a number of community and environmental initiatives.
+I helped to start our evaluation Ph.D. program at Western, and I’ve worked on evaluations and evaluation systems across the United States and around the world.
+In the past twenty years, I have been involved in some community and environmental initiatives.
 I have also served as an elder in my church.

 We need a Congressman who will be responsive to all the people of the district and work hard to support their interests.

-I believe in listening to people, and finding solutions by working with them, rather than telling them what’s best for them.
-I believe everyone is worthy of respect, regardless of your age, religion, ethnicity, or who you voted for.
+I believe in listening to people and finding solutions by working with them, rather than telling them what’s best for them.
+I believe everyone is worthy of respect, regardless of your age, religion, ethnicity, or their political beliefs.